 Requisite: RUSS 202 or consent of instructor.
 First-year students with strong high school preparation (usually 4 or more years) may be ready for this course.
 Fall semester.
-Professor Wolfson and Senior Lecturer Babyonyshev.2016-17: Offered in Fall 2016
+Professor Wolfson and Senior Lecturer Babyonyshev.2022-23: Offered in Fall 2022

 We will be reading, in the original Russian, works of fiction, poetry and criticism by nineteenth-century authors such as Pushkin, Tolstoy, Gogol, Dostoevsky, Turgenev and Chekhov.
 Conducted in Russian, with frequent writing and translation assignments.

 Requisite: RUSS 301 or consent of the instructor.
 Spring semester.
-Professor Rabinowitz and Senior Lecturer Babyonyshev.2016-17: Not offered
+Professor Rabinowitz and Senior Lecturer Babyonyshev.2022-23: Offered in Spring 2023

 A half course designed for advanced students of Russian who wish to develop their fluency, pronunciation, oral comprehension, and writing skills.
 Major attention will be given to reading, discussion and interpretation of current Russian journalistic literature.
 This course will cover several basic subjects, including the situation of the Russian media, domestic and international politics, culture, and everyday life in Russia.
 Two hours per week.

 Requisite: RUSS 302 or consent of the instructor.
 Fall semester.
-Senior Lecturer Babyonyshev.2016-17: Not offered
+Senior Lecturer Babyonyshev.2022-23: Not offered

 A half course designed for intermediate-level students who wish to develop their fluency, pronunciation, oral comprehension, and writing skills.
 We will study and discuss Russian films of various genres.
 Two hours per week.